gmag11/Pocket2FA/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

-**Important**: This client requires a running instance of 2FAuth.
-It does not replace the web application but extends its functionality to mobile devices.
+**Important**: This client requires a running instance of [2FAuth](https://github.com/Bubka/2FAuth).
+It does not replace the web application but extends its functionality as a native mobile and desktop application.

 ## Features